ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Version -02 to -03 ## {#sec-02-03}

-* Aligned parameters with core-groupcomm-oscore and ace-key-groupcomm-oscore.
+* Aligned new and old parameters to core-groupcomm-oscore and ace-key-groupcomm-oscore.

 * Removed 'cs_key_params' and 'ecdh_key_params' to avoid redundant COSE capabilities of key types, consistently with draft-ietf-ace-key-groupcomm-oscore.

+* Revised examples and side effects due to parameter changes.

 * New error type "Group currently active".